 Limits to accessing information about independent medical examinations

-While medical records and IME files serve different purposes, they both contain an individual’s personal information.
-The right to access personal information contained in IME files is confirmed through privacy legislation, and the general rule is that a physician must provide an examinee with access to his or her personal information contained in the IME file upon request.
+While medical records and IMEs serve different purposes, they both contain an individual’s personal information.
+The right to access personal information contained in IMEs is confirmed through privacy legislation, and the general rule is that a physician must provide an examinee with access to the personal information contained in their IME upon request.

-However, every Canadian privacy law includes exceptions that may limit what an examinee can access within the IME file.
+However, all Canadian privacy legislation includes exceptions that may limit what an examinee can access within the IME.
 Exceptions include:

 - information protected by solicitor-client privilege